 Nonprofit partners with apartment association to help Coloradans find jobs and housing

+A national nonprofit that partners with housing providers in cities across the country is teaming up with the Colorado Apartment Association in an attempt to solve homelessness.
+It works to help people like Hownisha Reed find stability.

 "It was very, a very scary time.
 I was really terrified.
-Honestly," Hownisha Reed said.
+Honestly," Reed said.

 "I was doing interviews, I was doing applications, and nothing was really coming out of it," she said.